IT3038C/IT3038C.github.io/docs/week-12.md

 # Week 12 – Websites in Python using Flask

-In this lab, we’ll create a simple web application using Python Flask.
+In this lab, we'll create a simple web application using Python Flask.

 Flask allows you to use Python to create web apps similar to the way NodeJS does.